 - API.
 API is a way for an app to connect with its back-end server as well as with tools and systems that you already use in your business.

 - Front-end.
-Front-end is an interactive UX, that is, what an app’s users interact with.
+Front-end is an interactive UX, or in other words, the face of your project.
 It connects with the back-end via API.

 The development of mobile apps is a process involving a lot of iterations and fine-tuning to reach the expected result.